bharatagarwal/vibe-coded/README.md

 ./deepgram_cli.py -f audio.mp3              # Generate subtitles for audio
 ./deepgram_cli.py -f audio.mp3 -t           # Generate transcript only
 ./deepgram_cli.py -v video.mp4              # Generate subtitles for video
-./deepgram_cli.py -v /path/to/directory     # Process all MP4s in directory
-./deepgram_cli.py -f /path/to/directory     # Process all MP3s in directory
+./deepgram_cli.py -v /path/to/directory     # Process all video files in directory ./deepgram_cli.py -f /path/to/directory     # Process all MP3s in directory
 ```

 **Video Processing Workflow:**
-When using the `-v` flag with MP4 files, the tool performs:
+When using the `-v` flag with video files (MP4/WebM/MKV), the tool performs:
 1. Extracts audio from video using FFmpeg
 2. Sends audio to Deepgram for transcription
 3. Generates SRT subtitle file alongside the original video